 Click on the name of each program for a fact sheet that describes the program, tells where to apply, and provides a link to the application.

 Identify programs for which your friend wants to apply.

-Finding out if you might be eligible is only the first step.
-Now you need to ensure your friend has the help to complete the application process.
+Finding out about eligibility is only the first step.
+Now you need to ensure your friend has the help necessary to complete the application process.

 This is the part when your friend will need to share personal identifying information such as Social Security number, name, copies of financial documents that prove income, bank account and/or citizenship.

 - Find the local AAA (Area Agency on Aging), www.eldercare.gov and/or a local State Health Insurance Program (SHIP) www.shiptalk.org and find out what support with applications those offices offer.

 - Give your friend the information about how to apply for each program…via the web, over the phone, in person, if AAA or SHIP can help.